 15.231 (2) It is the public policy of this state that all persons, except those persons incarcerated in state or local correctional facilities, are entitled to full and complete information regarding the affairs of government and the official acts of those who represent them as public officials and public employees, consistent with this act.
 The people shall be informed so that they may fully participate in the democratic process.

-In other words, judicial and other interpretations of this act will tend to err on the side of access to information rather than non-disclosure (assuming, of course that the information requested is not exempt unde
+In other words, judicial and other interpretations of this act will tend to err on the side of access to information rather than non-disclosure (assuming, of course that the information requested is not exempt)under MCL 15.243

 “In construing the provisions of the act, we keep in mind that the FOIA is intended primarily as a prodisclosure statute and the exemptions to disclosure are to be narrowly construed.
 Swickard v.
 Wayne Cty.
 Med.
 Exam'r, 438 Mich.
 536, 544, 475 N.W.2d 304, 307 (1991)”